santiment/google-spreadsheet-addon/doc/sheet_functions.md

 <a name="SAN_HOLDERS_DISTRIBUTION"></a>

 ## SAN\_HOLDERS\_DISTRIBUTION(projectSlug, from, to, balance, interval) ⇒ <code>Array</code>
-Represents the total number of addresses holding the amount of tokens.
+Represents the total number of addresses holding the given amount of tokens.

 **Kind**: global function
-**Returns**: <code>Array</code> - of total number of addresses holding the amount of tokens.
+**Returns**: <code>Array</code> - of total number of addresses holding the given amount of tokens.
 **Customfunction**:

 | Param | Type | Default | Description |